Strongly Dependent Ordered Abelian Groups and Henselian Fields: introduction

 In Section \ref{fields} we apply our classification of strongly dependent ordered abelian groups to the study of strongly dependent henselian fields.
 Our main result is: \begin{introtheorem} Let $K$ be strongly dependent field and $v$ any henselian valuation on $K$.
 Then $(K,v)$ is strongly dependent.
 The value group, $vK$, is stably embedded in $(K,v)$ as a pure ordered abelian group (up to one constant), and the residue field, $Kv$, is stably embedded as a pure field. \end{introtheorem} As a corollary we deduce (using results of Johnson, \cite{johnson}) that strongly dependent fields are defectless (and therefore also algebraically maximal) with respect to any henselian valuation.
 Our study of strongly dependent valued fields builds on ideas of Jahnke and Simon (\cite{JahNIP}, \cite{JaSiTransfer}). \\

 \emph{Acknowledgements} We would like to thank Franziska Jahnke for a long discussion of an earlier draft of this paper.
 Her comments and ideas contributed to considerably improve the paper, especially, Section \ref{fields}.
 We would also like to thank Nick Ramsey, Itay Kaplan and Antongiulio Fornasiero for pointing out some mistakes in an early draft.
-We thank the anonymous referee for a meticulous reading of the paper, and his or her detailed comments and suggestions.
+David Pierce noted in his MathSciNet review that there were some small mathematical typos in Theorem 1, we thank him for that.
+Finally, We thank the anonymous referee for a meticulous reading of the paper, and his or her detailed comments and suggestions.